mwien/CliquePicking/README.md

     ```
     The output is a directed graph.

     This function internally does a precomputation step before sampling.
 Therefore, when sampling several DAGs from one input graph G, it can be more efficient to do the precomputation only once.
-In this case do
+In this case do:
     ```julia
     julia> pre = precomputation(G);
     julia> sampleDAG(G, pre)